Community Services Locator

 - National Perinatal HIV Consultation and Referral Service (Perinatal Hotline).
 Clinical consultation and advice on the management of HIV in pregnant women, HIV testing in pregnancy, the care of HIV-exposed infants, and a referral to local perinatal HIV specialists.
 Telephone 24 hours a day: (888) 448-8765.

 - Office of Population Affairs: Find a Family Planning Clinic.

-- Organization of Teratology Information Specialists (OTIS): Find a MotherToBaby Affiliate.
-Use the map to find an affiliate or call the national referral number with questions about exposures to medications, vitamins, supplements, illicit substances, and other common exposures during pregnancy and breastfeeding.
+- Organization of Teratology Information Specialists (OTIS): MotherToBaby.
+Call the national referral number to be routed to an affiliated service expert who can help with questions about exposures to medications, vitamins, supplements, illicit substances, and other common exposures during pregnancy and breastfeeding.
 Telephone: (866) 626-6847 (English or Spanish).

 - Planned Parenthood Federation of America (PPFA): Find a Health Center.